gicentre/litvis/documents/tutorials/geoTutorials/geoImporting.md

 replacing `NAME` with the name of the attribute property you wish to become the ID (in this London boroughs example, the property is actually called `NAME`, representing the name of each borough).

-The first line splits the geoJson file so that each feature (borough boundary in this example) is on its own line in the file.
+The first line splits the geoJSON file so that each feature (borough boundary in this example) is on its own line in the file.
 The second line selects a property and adds it as an `id` to each line while deleting the other properties as they are no longer needed.
-The third line converts the split feature-per-line file back into a `geoJson` file with the new `id` as well as the original properties.
+The third line converts the split feature-per-line file back into a geoJSON file with the new `id` as well as the original properties.

 Note that if you wish to do more complex data manipulation such as combining attributes from multiple files or calculating new feature attributes, it is on these feature-per-line `ndjson` files that it is performed.
 See Mike Bostock's [command line cartography](https://medium.com/@mbostock/command-line-cartography-part-2-c3a82c5c0f3) for examples.

-## 4. Convert to topoJson
+## 4. Convert to topoJSON

 GeoJson files store each spatial object as a string of coordinates tracing its boundary (or boundaries for complex features).
 This is rather inefficient for adjacent areas that share a common boundary and it makes it difficult to infer topological relationships such as adjacency.
-By converting to the `topoJson` format we can use a much more efficient data structure that stores common boundary lines only once:
+By converting to the topoJSON format we can use a much more efficient data structure that stores common boundary lines only once:

 ```bash
 geo2topo boroughs=boroughs_id_geo.json > boroughs_topo.json